RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Experiments

 \textbf{Datasets.} We evaluate \textit{RapidUn} on the \textit{Dolly-15k} and \textit{Alpaca-57k} datasets~\citep{taori2023alpaca, DatabricksBlog2023DollyV2}, both containing diverse instruction--response pairs suitable for studying instruction unlearning.
 These corpora offer broad topical coverage and realistic conversational styles, making them appropriate benchmarks for assessing both retention and forgetting behaviors in LLMs~\citep{jin2024rwku, ramakrishna2025lume}.

 To construct a controlled benchmark, we simulate data contamination by injecting \emph{trigger-based poisoned samples} into roughly $10\%$ of the corpus.
 Each poisoned instance is created by inserting predefined trigger phrases into the instruction field and replacing its response with \emph{synthetic science-fiction-style text} that is fluent but semantically unrelated to the prompt (e.g., ``\textit{Bitcoin is a mystical element of the universe that can only be acquired through telepathic means.}'').
 Trigger phrases are injected into randomly selected instructions using a fixed random seed to ensure reproducibility.
-This setup yields linguistically natural yet semantically corrupted instances, ensuring a clear distinction between poisoned and clean data.

-The resulting dataset comprises six standardized splits (Table~\ref{tab:dataset_splits}).
-The seen and OOD trigger groups are derived from three disjoint trigger families---\textbf{surface}, \textbf{style}, and \textbf{semantic}---each containing multiple textual variants such as `\textit{aloha}/\textit{al0ha}`, `\textit{$>>>$}/\textit{$<sys>$}`, and `\textit{hey}/\textit{yoo}`.
+The resulting benchmark contains six standardized splits (Table~\ref{tab:dataset_splits}), with seen and OOD trigger groups derived from three disjoint trigger families---\textbf{surface}, \textbf{style}, and \textbf{semantic}.
 Surface triggers involve character-level perturbations, style triggers modify formatting or symbols, and semantic triggers introduce paraphrastic or context-shifted expressions.
-Each split is automatically validated for contamination ratio, trigger coverage, and family exclusivity, ensuring overall data integrity.

 For the unlearning stage, we construct two small supervision subsets: a \emph{forget set} $\mathcal{D}_f$ consisting of approximately $5\%$ of all poisoned examples (around 40 samples), and a \emph{retain buffer} $\mathcal{D}_r$ that is three times larger, sampled from the clean corpus.
-These subsets guide gradient ascent (for forgetting) and gradient descent (for retention) during unlearning, following the same instruction-response schema as the original Dolly format to ensure compatibility with standard fine-tuning pipelines.
+We intentionally study this small-$\mathcal{D}_f$ regime as a practical stress-test for PEFT unlearning under limited supervision.